jbcodeforce/jbcodeforce.github.io/docs/java/quarkus.md

 ### Run quarkus test with external components started with docker compose

 The best approach is to avoid using docker-compose for development and use TestContainer.
+See [this note](/coding/testcontainer).

 ### Cheat-Sheet